Weekly Nutrition Assessment

 8. Added Sugars.
 Were you serious last week about minimizing the “added” sugars that are so prevalent in most processed foods?

 11. Meat, Poultry, Fish.
-How many days last week did you eat any kind of meat? (pork, beef, lamb, chicken, turkey, fish, shrimp, lard)
+How many days last week did you eat any kind of meat? (pork, beef, lamb, chicken, turkey, fish, shrimp)

 12. Vegetable Oil.
-How many days last week did you consume oil (olive, canola, corn, avocado), butter, and salad dressings?
+How many days last week did you consume oil (olive, canola, corn, avocado), lard, butter, mayonnaise, salad dressings, spreads, dips, and certain sauces?

 - None = 0